qiushiyan/qiushiyan.dev/content/notes/web-performance/index.md

 <!-- -->

     <link rel="prefetch" href="/next-page.js">

     - Low priority
     - Downloads during idle time
     - For future/next page resources
     - Optional 'as' attribute
     - Example: next page JS/CSS

-3. Preload: “I need this resource NOW”.
+3.  **Preload**: “I need this resource NOW”.
 Usually for fonts and LCP images.
 The preload directive is used to initiate an early request for a resource required for rendering the page.

 <!-- -->

     <link rel="preload" href="/style.css" as="style">

     - High priority
     - Downloads immediately
     - For critical current page resources